gilbox/css-bliss/README.md

       <button class="Btn Btn--pullRight"><i class="closeIco"></i> close</btn>
     </div>

-Note that the above approach is inflexible because in the future we won't be able to easily swap out the button without changing the styling.
-Also, since it creates an unpredictable parent-child module positioning relationship the code is fragile and difficult to refactor.
+Note that the above approach is inflexible because in the future we won't be able to easily swap out the button without refactoring the css.
+Also, since it creates an unpredictable parent-child module positioning relationship the code is fragile which will make it more difficult to maintain.

 # z-index